The-Politico/interactive-news-developer-guide/README.md

 # POLITICO Interactive News developer guide

 This is a guide for developers on the Interactive News team.
 It is a living document.
-All things herein are subject to change.
+All things herein are subject to change and are superseded by POLITICO company policies.

 It is hosted by GitBook [here](https://politico.gitbooks.io/politico-newsroom-developer-guide/content/).